Kenosha Firefighters annual Pizza Bake-off helps raise dough for drones for department

 “This year’s has more meaning because we’re doing to purchase drones for the City of Kenosha.
 We’ve had too many people drown and we saw the need and that’s why we’re here today,” said Geri Cucunato, a Kenosha Police and Fire commissioner and a trustee for the AFL-CIO who came up with the original bake-off five years ago.

-The bake-off was meant to help raise fund for the fire department and has become a friendly competition between fire stations.
+The bake-off was meant to help raise funds for the fire department and has become a friendly competition between fire stations.

 People are also reading…